Asquera/elasticsearch-workshop-book/src/analysis/apis.md

 For example to test the output of the `standard` analyzer via **curl** the general `/_analyze` endpoint can be used.

+✅ Run the following query against the Analyze API.

 ```bash
 curl -X GET "localhost:9200/_analyze?pretty" -H 'Content-Type: application/json' -d '{
   "analyzer" : "standard",